BigIskander/wetv_getsubtitles/README.md

 # wetv_getsubtitles
 A simple browser extension (for chromium based browsers) to open subtitles page on wetv.vip

+Last stable working version is located in v1 branch of this repository.
+This version is in development and might be broken.

 Extension was made only for educational purposes.

 How to install, instruction for Google chrome: